astropy/astropy/docs/nddata/index.rst

-Of the classes provided by `~astropy.nddata`, the place to start for most users will be `~astropy.nddata.NDData`, which by default uses a `~numpy-ndarray`-like object to store the data and provides a fully functional (if somewhat restricted) implementation.
+Of the classes provided by `~astropy.nddata`, the place to start for most users will be `~astropy.nddata.NDData`, which by default uses a `~numpy.ndarray`-like object to store the data and provides a fully functional (if somewhat restricted) implementation.
 Designers of new classes should also look at `~astropy.nddata.NDDataBase` before deciding what to subclass from.